sendanor/docs.sendanor.com/src/about.md

 # We're a software & hosting company from Finland

-We provide commercial custom software as turn-key solutions for our customers.
+We provide commercial custom software as a turn-key solution for our customers.

-Our speciality is a quality development using [ReactJS](https://reactjs.org/), [NodeJS](https://nodejs.org/) and [TypeScript](https://www.typescriptlang.org/) and deep knowledge of the hosting world.
+Our speciality is in a quality development using [ReactJS](https://reactjs.org/), [NodeJS](https://nodejs.org/) and [TypeScript](https://www.typescriptlang.org/), and deep knowledge of the hosting world.

 We also believe in open source and most of our components are available from